by Courtney Eastman

 For info on first meets:

 The first thing that you will absolutely need is a powerlifting singlet.
 This is probably everyone’s least favorite part at first!
 You’ll get used to it pretty quickly.
-If you are competing raw, which you probably are if it is your first meet you will need either a powerlifting specific one-ply powerlifting singlet or a wrestling singlet.
+If you are competing raw, which you probably are if it is your first meet you will need a powerlifting specific one-ply singlet.
 They can be acquired fairly cheaply by searching google.
-Asics makes a women’s specific singlet that is fairly inexpensive and has good coverage in the front.
-Some of the unisex singlets are cut lower in the front which would likely require your to wear a tee-shirt underneath.
-You are required to wear a tee-shirt or a tank top which covers your back under your singlet for the squat and bench press but it is optional for the deadlift.
+A few good options are Titan, SBD, and Inzer.
+Some of the unisex singlets are cut lower in the front which would likely require you to wear a tee-shirt underneath.
+In fact, you are required to wear a tee-shirt or a tank top that covers your back under your singlet for all 3 movements (squat, bench press, and deadlift).

 While a powerlifting belt is not a required part of the powerlifting uniform most people choose to wear them.
-Depending on your federation finding a vegan belt can be difficult..
-In some federations you can get away with wearing nylon belts like the Harbinger or the Spud Inc ones available on bodybuilding.com and Amazon.
-Most federations require a belt no more than 10cm in width and 13mm thick with either a prong or lever buckle.
+Depending on your federation finding a vegan belt can be difficult… In some federations you can get away with wearing nylon belts like the Harbinger or the Spud Inc ones available on bodybuilding.com and Amazon.
+Most federations require a belt no more than 10cm in width and 13mm thick with either a prong or lever buckle. female powerlifter, you will likely be better purchasing a 3-inch vs 4-inch powerlifting belt because you will have a smaller torso than men and the belt shouldn’t feel like it’s digging into your rib cage.
 No velcro allowed.
 Normally these belts are always leather but Strength Shop makes both vegan buckle and lever belts.
 They should be legal for all federations.
-Be sure to double check with your federation.
+Be sure to double-check with your federation.

 While I didn’t have a issue with the sizing on strength shop belts, I have heard from other lifters that they run a little small so if you are in the middle of the sizing chart, you might want to consider sizing up.
 You also might want to consider ordering your belt ahead of time so you can begin breaking it in.
 They can be a little stiff if you are not used to “leather” like belts.